HL7/fhir-central-cancer-registry-reporting-ig/input/pagecontent/usecases.md

 * Date of birth
 * Facility Identifier or Facility Name

-If all content is present at the 15 day check, then a full report (i.e., all profiles) will be sent to the registry.
-If any of the content is missing, a full report will be sent at T0+30 days regardless of content status.
+If all content is present at the 15 day check, then an initial encounter-based report will be sent to the registry.
+If any of the content is missing, the initial report will be sent at T0+30 days regardless of content status.

 The intent of this report is to initiate an incidence case.

-**Between T0 and T0+12 months**, incremental reports containing patient information and new information will be sent based on availability of specific content.
+**After the T0 bundle is sent**, incremental reports containing patient information and new information will be sent based on availability of specific content.
 The following additions to the patient record will trigger an incremental report:
 * Non-encounter based triggers: If any information is added or updated for the following resources, then a report will be sent regardless of if the information is tied to an encounter.
 	* Primary Cancer Condition
 	* Cancer Stage Group: All Observations with the Cancer Stage Group information and having a status of final, amended, or corrected.
 	* TNM Primary Tumor Category: All Observations with TNM tumor information having a status of final, amended, or corrected.
 	* TNM Regional Nodes Category: All Observations with TNM regional nodes information having a status of final, amended, or corrected.
 	* TNM Distant Metastases Category: All Observations with TNM metastases information having a status of final, amended, or corrected.
-	* Radiotherapy Course Summary: All Procedures with the radiotherapy course summary information having a status of completed, not-done, stopped, entered-in-error, unknown and a category of 108290001-Radiation Oncology and/or Radiotherapy (Procedure).
+	* Radiotherapy Course Summary: All Procedures with the radiotherapy course summary information having a status of completed, not-done, stopped, entered-in-error, unknown and a category of 1217123003 Radiotherapy course of treatment (regime/therapy).
 * Encounter-based triggers: For any encounter that meets the reportability criteria AND contains new information for the following data elements:
+	* Medication Requests: Medication requests with a status of completed.
+	* Medication Administration: Medication administrations with a status of completed.
 	* Procedure: Procedures performed during the closed encounter with a status of completed or unknown.
 	* DiagnosticReport Profile for Laboratory Results Reporting: Results linked to the encounter or results received during the encounter with a status of final.
 	* DiagnosticReport Profile for Report and Note exchange: Results linked to the encounter or results received during the encounter with a status of final.

-A full report, containing multiple encounter information/any non-encounter-based information, will be sent at **T0+12 months**, **T0+24 months**, **T0+36 months**, and **T0+48 months** if there has been at least one encounter or content trigger criteria met during this time.
-If no trigger criteria have been met, then no report will be sent.
 After 12 consecutive months of no trigger criteria or upon patient death, reporting will stop.

 **NOTE:** Central Cancer Registry Reporting is tumor-based, not patient-based.
 Every tumor will have its own triggering and reporting timeline.